demisto/content-docs/docs/contributing/contributing.md

      - Your contribution is big and contains lots of different parts (Integrations, Scripts, Playbooks, Layouts, etc) that is likely to lead to a complex review process.
      - You are proficient with GitHub.

-This document describes the main flow that covers *supported* and free contributions(i.e. item *2.* in the above list) and summarizes everything you must do before and after opening a Pull Request on GitHub to contribute your pack.
+This document describes the main flow that covers *supported* contributions(i.e. item *2.* in the above list) and summarizes everything you must do before and after opening a Pull Request on GitHub to contribute your pack.

 If you are contributing *community* supported content, feel free to skip the rest of this document (although it's still recommended to read it to be aware of the best practices).